Tour du Canada Practices and Policies

 Cycle Canada is the organizer of Tour du Canada, in consultation with the Board of Directors of Tour du Canada.
 Cycle Canada has a statement of practices and policies that apply to its events.
 Where policies of Tour du Canada are not specific, policies of Cycle Canada shall apply.

-The policy of Cycle Canada is that if you contact us with your name, address and any other personal information, we will not sell, rent, trade, “partner” or distribute that information to any third party, except where required by law or as authorized by the participant in the Tour.
-Cycle Canada expects that Tour du Canada riders will honour this policy.
+If you contact us with any personal information, we will not sell, rent, trade, “partner” or distribute that information to any third party, except where required by law or as authorized by the participant in the Tour or in connecton with a transfer of control of Cycle Canada.
+Tour du Canada riders are expected to honour this policy.

-The policy of the Board of Directors of Tour du Canada is that sponsorship or fundraising activities are not permitted in connection with Tour du Canada.
-The co-operative nature of the ride means that participants must be fully committed to making the trip an enriched experience for all riders.
+- The policy of the Board of Directors of Tour du Canada is that sponsorship or fundraising activities are not permitted in connection with Tour du Canada.
+The co-operative nature of the ride means that participants must be fully committed to making the trip an enriched experience for all.
 Sponsorship or fundraising activities are not consistent with that co-operative concept.

 Code of Conduct: